Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 >[!NOTE]
 >If you're looking at how to add columns to a task board, you need to customize the workflow.
 For details, see [Customize your work tracking experience](../customize/customize-work.md).
-To add columns to a backlog or query results, see [Column options](../backlogs-boards-plans.md#column-options).
+To add columns to a backlog or query result, see [Set column options](../how-to/set-column-options.md).
 >
 >For an overview of the features supported on each backlog and board, see [Backlog, board, and plan views](../backlogs-boards-plans.md).